nzkksdemo/wtecc-CICD_PracticeCode/labs/01_base_pipeline/README.md

 - Step 4: Add a parameter to the task
     After modifying the tasks.yaml, use below command kubectl apply -f tasks.yaml

+- Step 5: Update the hello-pipeline to message-pipeline and change the config After modifying the pipeline.yaml, use below command kubectl apply -f pipeline.yaml